tomhopper/qcc_ggplot/README.md

 v 1.0    2014-03-03 First release.

 v 1.0.1  2016-01-12 Update for ggplot2 v2.0 compatibility.
 May break on older versions of ggplot2

+v 1.0.2  2016-01-18 Bug fix: add in ability to specify x-axis labels (allowed in qcc; previously unsupported in qcc_ggplot)